dotnet/csharplang/meetings/2019/README.md

 - Close on nullable attributes (Mads and Steve)
 - Close on flag for warning waves (existing `/warn` or new `/warnVersion`?)

-## May 13, 2019

-- Close on desired rules for warning suppressions and `#nullable` interacting

 ## May 1, 2019